Gen Ed Requirements for the class of 2011 and beyond

-1. Two Concentrations.
 In addition to their major, students successfully complete two General Education concentrations, declared at the same time as the major.
-A concentration consists of four courses chosen from a faculty-designed menu that is structured around a clearly articulated organizing principle.
-Some concentrations also include relevant co-curricular experiences such as significant community service, musical ensembles, summer research, or volunteer work that may be used in lieu of a course toward fulfillment of the concentration.
-Most co-curricular experiences, though counting toward a concentration, may not be counted toward the total credits needed for graduation.
-Some concentrations allow the use of one or two non-Bates courses if they are preapproved by the concentration coordinator as comparable to the Bates courses in the concentration.
+A concentration consists of four courses or units chosen from a faculty-designed menu that is structured on the basis of a clearly articulated organizing principle.
+Some concentrations also include relevant co-curricular experiences such as significant community service, musical ensembles, summer research, or volunteer work that may be used in lieu of courses and units to fulfill the concentrations.
+Co-curricular experiences, though counting toward a concentration, may not be counted toward the total credits needed for graduation.

 Concentrations are of two basic types: 1) concentrations focusing on a particular issue or topic or area of inquiry identified by self-constituted groups of faculty in different disciplines; 2) concentrations within a single department, program, or major.
-Students may only “double-dip” — satisfy two requirements with one course or co-curricular experience — once between their two concentrations (i.e., only one course, or co-curricular experience may count toward both concentrations).
-Alternatively, students may only double-dip once between their concentrations and their major (i.e., only one of the eight courses, or co-curricular experiences they choose to fulfill their two concentrations may also be counted toward their major).
+Students may only “double-dip”— satisfy two requirements with one course or co-curricular experience — once between their two concentrations (i.e., only one course, unit, or co-curricular experience may count toward both concentrations).
+Alternatively, students may only double-dip once between their concentrations and their majors (i.e., only one of the eight courses, units, or co-curricular experiences they choose to fulfill their two concentrations may also be counted toward their major).
 The two concentrations together must thus have a minimum of seven distinct courses or co-curricular experiences.
-When appropriate, concentration courses (but not co-curricular experiences) may be counted toward any other degree requirements (writing, scientific reasoning, laboratory experience, or quantitative literacy).
+When appropriate, concentration courses or units (but not co-curricular experiences) may be counted toward any other degree requirements (writing, scientific reasoning, laboratory experience, or quantitative literacy).

-2. Three Writing-Attentive Courses.
-Students successfully complete three writing-attentive courses, one in their first-year [W1], one taken in the sophomore or junior year at the second level [W2], and one in their senior year at the third level [W3].
+Students successfully complete three writing-attentive courses or units, one in their first-year [W1], one taken in the sophomore or junior year at the second level [W2], and one in their senior year at the third level [W3].
 First-level courses [W1] are typically first-year seminars.
 The third-level writing-attentive requirement [W3] is usually fulfilled by completing a senior thesis.
 When appropriate, writing-attentive courses may also be used to fulfill any other degree requirements at Bates (major, minor, concentrations, scientific reasoning, laboratory experience, or quantitative literacy).
-All three writing-attentive courses must be taken at Bates.